mateocallec/savage-bot/docs/terms.md

 - Automated message replies every set number of messages.
 - Slash command `/trashtalk @username` for playful or humorous interactions.

 You agree to use the Bot responsibly and avoid harassment, abuse, or actions that violate Discord's Terms of Service.
+**All server members must be explicitly aware that the Bot is a joke, and nothing should be taken personally.
+The developer is not responsible for any negative effects the Bot may have on your server.**

 ---

 ## 3. Content and Messages

-- All messages sent by the Bot are **generated from predefined responses** stored in `messages.json`.
+- All messages sent by the Bot are **generated from predefined responses** stored in [messages.json](https://github.com/mateocallec/Discord-Savage-Bot/blob/main/messages.json).
 - The Bot may use playful or trash-talk content.
 - You acknowledge that messages are **not created by the developer personally for each situation**.
 - The developer does **not guarantee** that messages are appropriate for all users.